 The World Heritage Convention (1972) commits each State Party with the duty of ensuring the protection, conservation, presentation, and transmission of the cultural and natural heritage to future generations.
 Since the beginning, the TWSC aims to protect the Wadden Sea.
 In the Joint Declaration (2010), the governments of the Wadden Sea countries renewed their commitment to continue to manage the Wadden Sea as a single ecological entity for its natural, landscape and cultural heritage values, for the benefit of present and future generations.
-As stated in the Wadden Sea Plan (2010) as the commonly agreed policy and management plan, human activities in ecosystems must be managed for all aspects: species, habitats, processes, and interactions.
+As stated in the Wadden Sea Plan 2010 as the commonly agreed policy and management plan, human activities in ecosystems must be managed for all aspects: species, habitats, processes, and interactions.

 The effective management of the Wadden Sea needs to assure nature conservation and an ecosystem approach that integrates the management of the existing protected areas with other key activities affecting the property, including the most important economic activities, whilst safeguarding the OUV.
-In this way, the continued priority for the protection and conservation of the Wadden Sea is an overarching objective of the planning and regulation of use (Statement of OUV as adopted in 2014).
+Fisheries, tourism, shipping and ports, energy and coastal protection are some of the most important socioeconomic factors in the region.
+These activities not only contribute to preserve jobs in the region, but also provide regional food security, protect the local populations from coastal flooding and erosion, play an important role in maritime trade and transport and provide energy.
+Nevertheless, the Statement of OUV identifies these as key threats requiring ongoing attention.